How to Get Rid of Dry Skin Patches

 Whether you experience dryness on specific areas of your face like around your nose or all over your body, dry skin patches are anything but comfortable.
-Between the itchiness, flaking, and peeling, it’s easy to feel discouraged in finding a solution.
-But fear not, there is a light at the end of the tunnel.
-We tapped board-certified plastic surgeon, SkinCeuticals ambassador, and Skincare.com consultant, Dr. Peter Schmid for everything you need to know about dry skin patches, from what causes them to how you can help combat them once and for all.
+Between the itchiness, flaking and peeling, it’s easy to feel discouraged in finding a solution.
+We tapped Dr. Peter Schmid, board-certified plastic surgeon and SkinCeuticals ambassador for the 411 on dry skin patches, from what causes them to how you can help combat them once and for all.

-Dry skin—also called xerosis—is a common skin condition that affects all ages and skin types.
 “This condition may present as localized patches of dry skin on the face or body, as generalized skin redness with itching, flaking and peeling,” says Dr. Schmid.“Typically, the knees, elbows, lower legs and heels are most affected with dry, scaly skin and a build-up of dead skin cells.”

-There are many triggers that can cause dry skin patches, ranging from environmental factors to certain procedures.
-Dr. Schmid adds, “Arid living conditions, wind exposure, temperature extremes, UV radiation, and frequent bathing can alter the protective outer skin sebum layer resulting in peeling of the skin.”
+There are many triggers that can cause dry skin patches, ranging from environmental factors to certain in-office procedures.
+“Arid living conditions, wind exposure, temperature extremes, UV radiation and frequent bathing can alter the protective outer skin sebum layer, resulting in peeling of the skin,”says Dr. Schmid.

-Your morning, nighttime, and in-shower routine can make a world of difference in how your skin retains its moisture.
-“Soaps, astringents, toiletries, alcohol-based cleansers, and more may reduce the skin’s natural oil barrier and dehydrate the surface leading to an adverse drying effect on the skin,” says Dr. Schmid.
-That said, it’s a good idea to decode product labels before diving into new formulas and avoid anything that may irritate your sensitive skin.
-For more information on how to keep temperamental skin in good condition, click here.
+Your morning, nighttime and in-shower routine can make a world of difference in how your skin retains its moisture.
+“Certain soaps, astringents and alcohol-based cleansers may reduce the skin’s natural oil barrier and dehydrate the surface leading to an adverse drying effect on the skin,” says Dr. Schmid.
+It’s a good idea to decode product labels before diving into new formulas and avoid anything that may irritate your skin.

-At last, the question you’ve all been waiting for: how can I get rid of dry skin patches?
 “My first recommendation is to avoid harsh soaps and detergents or products containing alcohol which can strip the skin’s lipid layer (the barrier that keeps natural moisture in the skin),” Dr. Schmid says.
-“For the face, I recommend SkinCeuticals Gentle Cleanser or the brand’s Soothing Cleanser followed by an exfoliating product such as SkinCeuticals C + AHA, which contains vitamin C and an alpha-hydroxy acid.
-Finish with the SkinCeuticals Triple Lipid Repair 2:4:2 or Renew Overnight Dry.
+“For the face, I recommend SkinCeuticals Gentle Cleanser or the brand’s Soothing Cleanser followed by an exfoliating product such as the SkinCeuticals C + AHA, which contains vitamin C and an alpha-hydroxy-acid.”
+Finish with a hydrating moisturizer or balm like the CeraVe Healing Ointment.
 And, as always, apply sunscreen during the daytime hours.
 Try the La Roche-Posay Anthelios Mineral Sunscreen which is formulated with hyaluronic acid.